Broccoli Companion Plants – What to Grow Near Broccoli (And What to Avoid)

 Growing a vegetable garden takes a little bit of planning and a lot of care.
 If you’re new to gardening, you might be wondering what grows well with broccoli and other brassicas.
-Consider finding broccoli companion plants to increase the chances of a successful crop this year.
+Consider finding broccoli companion plants to increase the chances of a successful crop this year!

 Brassicas in general prove to be a challenging type of crop in our garden here in Pennsylvania.
 Starting broccoli from seed is the easy part – it’s getting to the harvest that keeps tripping us up!

-To date, when trying to grow broccoli, our biggest problem continues to be the dreaded white cabbage butterfly.
-I am thinking row covers will be our best defense.
+To date, with broccoli, our biggest problem continues to be the dreaded white cabbage butterfly.
+Plant enclosures or row covers will likely be our best defense.

 What makes broccoli a good planting companion?